 I was born and raised in the Colorado foothills and am an alumni of the University of Colorado, with a BA in Psychology and BFA in Painting and Drawing, from Boulder and Denver respectively.
 Since a young child, I've had a great curiosity for the world around me - it's people, plants, animals, patterns, objects and ideas.
 I like to study varied artists such as Dahn Vo, Barbara Kruger, Hugo Ball, Henri de Toulouse-Lautre, Dana Schutz, and Kazuo Shiraga; as well as standup comics, musicians, writers, actors, historians, philosophers, and writings on the science of the brain.

 I've been a member at Pirate Contemporary Art in Lakewood, Colorado since 2017.
 My work has been exhibited in solo, group and juried shows throughout Colorado, California, and Montana.
 In Taos, New Mexico I've shown numerous times with Greg Moon Art, Wilder Nightingale Fine Arts and David Anthony Fine Art.
 My work is published in Titmouse magazine.
 I was awarded the first place prize for the 2020 Colorado Juried exhibition with the Red Brick Center for the Arts, in Aspen Colorado, as well as the People's Choice Award at the 2016 Research and Creative Activities Symposium with the University of Colorado Denver.

-I live with a large, bearded dude (who's chicken parm is my emotional support animal) and two wonderfully vivacious creatures whom I refer to as son and daughter.
+I live with a large, bearded dude (who's risotto is my emotional support animal) and two wonderfully vivacious children.
 These three are the warm sun on my back.